pyinstaller/pyinstaller/doc/source/Manual.rst

 for example both Windows and Mac OS X, you must install |PyInstaller|
 on each platform and bundle your app separately on each.

+If you share the same home directory on multiple platforms, for example Linux and OS X, you will need to set the PYINSTALLER_CONFIG_DIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory as its cache location.

 You can do this from a single machine using virtualization.
 The free virtualBox_ or the paid VMWare_ and Parallels_
 allow you to run another complete operating system as a "guest".